• Free shipping on all orders

 Male vs Female

-Male dogs tend to grow a little bigger and heavier than females, and certainly, in the case of the Jack Russell, the male can be more difficult to manage.
-The female tends to be more level-headed, but still has a high prey drive and may be looking for ways to escape the yard.
-However, training and individual characteristics play a more significant role in the temperament of a dog.
+Male Jackteses are a little bigger and heavier than females, and certainly, in the case of the Jack Russell, the male can be more challenging to manage.
+The female tends to be more level-headed but still has a high prey drive and may be looking for ways to escape the yard.
+However, training and individual characteristics play a more significant role in a dog’s temperament.

 Divider-Dog Paw and Bone- New